FreeTAKTeam/openTAKpickList/README.md

 - gotennapro ag	new version of GoTenna Pro?
 - gotennaConsumer	allow to connect to a radio that transmit data (position, chat, ...) require device
 - grg builder	create a grid that can be drop on the map and shared with others
-- Hammer	allow to use regular radios for Data transmission
 - QuickLog	provide an inteface to take notes (not possible to exchange them (!)
 - quickchat	works on the por of geochat to improve the ui ??? need test
 - TAK geoCam	geospatially savy Android Camera. add a separate aoo for the geocamera to the phone, adding the ability to put an layer with geo information